Zero-Shot Learning for Requirements Classification: An Exploratory Study: Introduction

+More recently, \textit{zero-shot learning} (ZSL) has emerged as a promising paradigm \cite{wang2019survey}.
+ZSL directly applies previously trained models to predicting both seen and unseen classes without using any labelled training instances \cite{larochelle2008zero,lampert2009learning}.

-The preliminary study~\cite{alhoshan2022zero} only assessed ZSL on the classification of security and usability requirements selected from a portion of the PROMISE NFR dataset.
-This paper substantially extends the previous contribution by evaluating ZSL on different tasks, namely classification of functional vs non-functional requirements, identification of non-functional requirements classes, and classification of security vs non-security requirements.
-To this end, the full PROMISE NFR dataset and the SecReq dataset~\cite{knausseric20214530183} are used.
-Furthermore, four different language models are compared, two domain-generic ones, i.e., Sentence-BERT and All-MiniLM, and two domain-specific ones based on documents from the software engineering domain, i.e., Bert4RE and BERTOverflow.
+Expanding on our preliminary study \cite{alhoshan2022zero}, this paper aims to conduct an in-depth study of using ZSL for requirements classification and to gain insight into this new paradigm in the context of RE.
+Whereas our preliminary study only assessed ZSL on the classification of security and usability requirements selected from a portion of the PROMISE NFR dataset \cite{jane_cleland_huang_2007_268542}, this paper substantially extends the previous contribution by evaluating ZSL on different classification tasks, namely differentiation between functional requirements (FRs) and non-functional requirements (NFRs), identification of different NFR classes, and classification of security vs non-security requirements.
+These tasks are carried out on two datasets: the full PROMISE NFR dataset and the SecReq dataset~\cite{knausseric20214530183}.
+In addition, we have selected four different language models (LMs) to evaluate ZSL, to allow us to compare the performance of ZSL under different models.

 The remaining paper is structured as follows: Section \ref{sec:related} briefly reviews the current ML approaches for requirements classification.
-Section \ref{sec:ZSL} introduces zero-shot learning.
-Section \ref{sec:exp} states our research questions and describes our experimental design.
+Section \ref{sec:ZSL} introduces the zero-shot learning approach used in this paper and its related concepts.
+Section \ref{sec:exp} defines the research questions for our study and details our study design.
 Section \ref{sec:res} analyzes the experimental results, while Section \ref{sec:find} answers our research questions based on these results.
 Section \ref{sec:threats} examines the validity threats to our experiments and our mitigation strategies.
 Finally, Section \ref{sec:con} concludes the paper.